Greg Randall

-Greg Wayne Randall (born Robinson; June 23, 1978) is a former American football offensive tackle.
-He was originally drafted in the fourth round (127th overall) of the 2000 NFL Draft by the New England Patriots.
+Greg Wayne Randall (born Robinson; June 23, 1978) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He was selected by the New England Patriots in the fourth round of the 2000 NFL draft.
 He played college football at Michigan State.

-In his career, Randall played for the New England Patriots, Houston Texans, San Francisco 49ers, St. Louis Rams, and Cleveland Browns of the National Football League (NFL), as well as the Hamilton Tiger-Cats of the Canadian Football League (CFL), and the New York Dragons of the Arena Football League (AFL).
+In his career, Randall played for the New England Patriots, Houston Texans, San Francisco 49ers, St. Louis Rams, and Cleveland Browns of the NFL, as well as the Hamilton Tiger-Cats of the Canadian Football League (CFL), and the New York Dragons of the Arena Football League (AFL).

 Randall was known as Greg Robinson before extending his last name to Robinson-Randall to honor his father, who died of cancer when Randall was five years old.
 He changed his name to Randall in 2002.

-Early years
+Early life

 When Randal was five years old, his father died after battling cancer.
 Coming out of high school, Randall was rated in the top 100 prospects in the state of Texas.